Canon G7 X Mark II vs Olympus E-M10 III

 It is notable that the E-M10 III has a hotshoe, which makes it possible to easily attach optional accessories, such as an external flash gun.
 The G7X Mark II does not feature such an accessory-socket.

-Both the G7X Mark II and the E-M10 III are recent models that are part of the current product line-up.
-The G7X Mark II replaced the earlier Canon G7 X, while the E-M10 III followed on from the Olympus E-M10 II.
+The E-M10 III is a recent model that features in the current product line-up of Olympus.
+In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
+As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon G7 X Mark II and the Olympus E-M10 III?
 Which camera is better?
 The listing below highlights the relative strengths of the two models.